 Ear Tube Insertion

-Your eardrums are thin pieces of tissue deep in your ears.
-The space behind the eardrum—called the middle ear—is connected to the back of the nose by a tube.
-This tube, called the eustachian tube, allows air to fill this space and fluid to drain from the middle ear.
+Eardrums are thin pieces of tissue deep in your child's ears.
+The space behind the eardrum is called the middle ear.
+It is connected to the back of the nose by a tube.
+This tube is called the eustachian tube.
+It allows air to fill this space and fluid to drain from the middle ear.

-But sometimes these tubes don’t work properly.
-This can occur because of allergies, colds, or interference from structures in the back of the nose called adenoids.
+But sometimes these tubes don’t work well.
+This may be from allergies, infections like colds, or enlarged adenoids.
+Adenoids are soft tissue behind the nose that helps your child fight infection.
 As a result, fluid can build up behind the eardrums.
 This can cause pain and hearing loss.
-Sometimes an infection can also occur deep in the ears.

-During ear tube insertion, a doctor places a tiny tube into the eardrum to let fluid escape from the middle ear.
+During ear tube insertion, your child’s healthcare provider places a tiny tube into the eardrum to let fluid leave the middle ear.
 It also lets air enter the middle ear through the eardrum.
 By the time these tubes come out, the body’s natural passageway from the middle ear to the back of the nose may be working better.
-But sometimes another tube will need to be replaced.
+But sometimes another tube will need to be placed.

-The tubes are made of various materials.
-The doctor may insert tubes that fall out on their own after six months to a year.
-Another kind is made to stay in place longer, and the doctor may need to remove them later.
+These ear tubes are called tympanostomy tubes.
+They are small tubes made of plastic, metal, or Teflon.
+The healthcare provider may insert tubes that fall out on their own after 6 months to a year.
+Another kind is made to stay in place longer, and the healthcare provider may need to remove that later.

 Possible risks of this procedure include: